-1189 1.11.1 Well-Tempered SUSY
+3.11.1 Well-Tempered Neutralino in SUSY

 The New Particles and Forces working group [44] considered in some detail the consequences of a particular SUSY model that could be discovered at the LHC with 300 fb-1.
-This particular model had a gluino at 1.9 TeV, squarks ranging in mass from 1.3 TeV to 2.6 TeV, and bino and Higgsino states near 200 GeV.
-The bino and Higgsino were assumed to mix so that the lightest supersymmetric particle (LSP) would be a dark matter particle with the correct thermally generated cosmic density.
-This dark matter scenario is called the "well-tempered neutralino" [59].
+This particular model has a gluino at 1.9 TeV, squarks ranging in mass from 1.3 TeV to 2.6 TeV, and bino and Higgsino states near 200 GeV.
+The bino and Higgsino are assumed to mix so that the lightest supersymmetric particle (LSP) would be a dark matter particle with the correct thermally generated cosmic density.
+This dark matter scenario, originally developed in [59], is called the "well-tempered neutralino" [60].

-The LHC at 300 fb-1 would observe a robust jets plus missing transverse momentum signal.
+The LHC at 300 fb-1 would observe a robust jets+ $\not\!\!E_T$ signal.
 The signal would be dominated by the decay of the lighter squarks to a quark jet plus the unobserved LSP.
 The mass difference could be measured from kinematic distributions.
 Assuming that the LSP was light, this would also give an estimate of the squark mass.
 With the measured cross section, this would favor SUSY over models with fermionic partners.